Verify data in your Quickbooks Data File

 QuickTip From Diane

-I sometimes run a “Rebuild” even when I get the first message, as experience has shown that the rebuild process has fixed one or more transactions that weren’t detected as problems by the Verify data process.
+I sometimes run a “Rebuild” even when I get the first message, as experience has shown that the rebuild process has fixed one or more transactions that weren’t detected as problems by the Verify Quickbooks data file process.

 Rebuild Data Command in your QuickBooks data file

 When you choose the Rebuild Data command, you will be forced to back up your data file.
 You may want to name this backup “BAD and REBUILD” so that it’s readily identifiable.

 QuickBooks will rebuild your data file in two passes.
-If your file is quite large, this may take a while.
+If your Quickbooks data file is quite large, this may take a while.
 I’ve noticed that the file typically is smaller after the rebuild, so it appears that the process also re-organizes the data in a more efficient manner.

 - If you see the “no problems” message, you should be “good to go”.